About Steve Sanson

 the Armed Forces

-Commendation, Sea Service Deployment Ribbon, Certificate of Achievement, Letter of Recognition, Good Conduct Medal, Southwest Asia Service Medal, Army Service Ribbon, Saudi-Arabia Kuwait Liberation Medal, National Defense Service Medal.
+Commendation, Sea Service Deployment Ribbon, Certificate of Achievement, Letter of Recognition, Good Conduct Medal, Southwest Asia Service Medal, Army Service Ribbon, Saudi-Arabia Kuwait Liberation Medal, and the National Defense Service Medal.

-Steve is Honorably Discharged from the United States Armed Forces 1989, 91, and 98.
+Steve was Honorably Discharged from the United States Armed Forces 1989, 1991, and 1998.
 Steve is a current member of the Marine Corps League in Las Vegas, and elected Chaplain; and is also a current member of the Veteran of Foreign Wars (VFW) in Henderson and elected Chaplain.
 In addition, Steve is the Official Media Spokesman and Chaplain for Veteran In Politics (VIP).

 Steve Sanson was born in Kingston, Jamaica in September of 1967.
-He first lived in the United States in 1973 and made his home in New York City.
-In 1985 he joined the United States Marine Corps and received his United States Citizenship in 1989.
-At that time Steve Sanson became an Independent.
+He moved to the United States in 1973, making his home in New York City.
+In 1985, he joined the United States Marine Corps and received his United States Citizenship in 1989.
+At that time, he became registered as an Independent.

 Steve Sanson in Kingston, Jamaica in 1972